Vyral/base-template/_posts/2019-07-23-what-if-the-market-is-ready-before-the-house.md

 {% include pullquote.html %}

-I recently worked with a client in my own neighborhood who followed just such a strategy.
+I recently worked with a client in my own neighborhood who followed such a strategy.
 Despite what one of my fellow agents believed would be the case, my client was able to secure a contingency-free offer at a very high price.&nbsp;

 This isn’t the right route for everyone, but it’s certainly a viable option for some.
 So if you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.